NCL-ImageAnalysis/An-ultra-conserved-poison-exon-in-Tra2b-is-essential-for-male-fertility-and-meiotic-cell-division/README.md

 Final Analysis:
 After segmentation, the macro analyzes the particles, saving the results and ROIs for further examination.
 This includes generating binary images for non-overlapping nuclei and saving them in designated folders.
 The intensity of each channel is measured for each nucleus and exported in csv format

+For questions relating to the macros or data analysis presented here, please contact the corresponding author of the manuscript